 Our team answers homeowner questions every weekend on WCCO 830 AM from 9:00 am-10:00 am.
 Have your most pressing home improvement questions addressed by calling or texting 651-989-9226.
 Here’s the must-know information our COO, Andy Lindus, shared on 1.4.20.

 Homeowners should exercise caution prior to turning on a humidifier in their home during the winter months.
 Excess moisture can lead to mold, mildew, and window condensation.
 If you’re uncertain of the level of relative humidity within your home, many home improvement stores sell humidistats.
 If a humidistat reads a moisture content in the teens, a humidifier can be used.
 However, winter levels over 30% relative humidity mean that introducing additional moisture to the air can prove problematic.

 If you have window condensation not caused by excessive home humidity levels, a broken window seal may be to blame.
 When this happens, window replacement is necessary.
-A highly sought after option is full frame window replacement using Infinity® by Marvin windows.
+A highly sought after option is full frame window replacement using Infinity® from Marvin windows.
 Comprised of Ultrex® fiberglass, their strength and durability are remarkable.
-Infinity® by Marvin windows also win high marks for how aesthetically pleasing they are.
+Infinity® from Marvin windows also win high marks for how aesthetically pleasing they are.
 They can be color-matched to a home’s preexisting woodwork.

 Watch a Marvin Window Installation: